kyranb/Footprints/README.md

 * utm_term = to distinguish different parts of one content; f.e.keyword in Google AdWords

+##### And how is it logged?

+- `CaptureAttributionDataMiddleware`: Only routes using this middleware can be tracked
+- `TrackingFilter`: Used to determine whether or not a request should be logged
+- `TrackingLogger`: Doest the actual logging of requests to an Eloquent `Visit` model
+- `Footprinter`: Does the "linking" of requests using cookies or if configured falls back to using ip and the `User-agent` header
+-  `TrackRegistrationAttributes`: Is used on the Eloquent model that we wish to track registration of (usually the `User` model)

+For a more technical explenation of the flow, please consult the section [Tracking process in details](#Tracking process in details) below.

 #### What data is tracked for each visit?
 The default configuration tracks the most relevant information